Ketsia304/Piperacillin-Dose-Exposure-Modelling-Using-Linear-Regression/README.md

 to evaluate the relationship between infusion rate and steady-state piperacillin concentration.

+## Data Source
+Data were obtained from a publicly available teaching dataset and loaded directly from a GitHub repository to ensure reproducibility.

 ## Objectives
 - Visualise infusion rate vs steady-state concentration
 - Assess correlation between dose rate and exposure